A Brief History of Professional Education at BSU

 In 1919, Bemidji State Normal School began its first regular school year with 38 students.
 The school was chartered by the Minnesota State Legislature in response to a growing need for public school teachers, and teacher training was its primary curriculum.
 Then, in a pattern familiar to rural American higher education, in 1921 Bemidji Normal School became Bemidji State Teachers College and offered a 4-year degree in Professional Education.

 Time passed with new programs added to the offerings and, in 1957, Bemidji State Teachers College was renamed Bemidji State College.
-Later, in recognition of its growing role as a regional comprehensive educational institution, in 1975 Bemidji State Teachers College became Bemidji State University.
+Later, in recognition of its growing role as a regional comprehensive educational institution, in 1975 Bemidji State College became Bemidji State University.

 Fast Forward to the Present